The Big Picture On Negotiating With Contractors for Real Estate Projects:

 9. Buy Materials Yourself

 It also removes their argument for an up-front “materials” deposit.
-It helps you prevent them from getting ahead of you on the draw schedule.
+It helps prevent them from getting ahead of you on the draw schedule.

 As an extra perk, you can charge the cost of materials directly to your credit card, helping you partially finance the renovation costs.
 Depending on the size of the project, you may be looking at a lot of reward points!